miriamfc/password_generator/README.md

 Project repo holds readme file for basic overview, python files functions.py, password-directory.py and password-generator.py.
 Each one holds corresponding parts of the code.

 ## Links
-Include links to your repository, slides and kanban board.
-Feel free to include any other links associated with your project.

 [Repository](https://github.com/Aciago/password_generator)
 [Trello](https://trello.com/b/fEWbSlQu/project1)